misaka15204/sample_size/README.md

 ## Causal Analysis Heatmaps

-We provide heatmaps illustrating the impact of different sample sizes on causal analysis on Mistral-7B (consistent on the paper).
+We provide heatmaps illustrating the impact of different sample sizes on causal analysis on Mistral-7B (consistent with the paper).
 The heatmaps visualize the results across various sample sizes: **1, 2, 5, 15, 50, and 100**.

 ## Heatmaps